Icon Créer jeu Créer jeu

 6

-pyruvate reduced glucose electrons
+reduced pyruvate glucose electrons

 Glyclysis begins with 1 molecule that separates into 2 molecules .
 The that are released by breaking the bonds are later carried by 2 NAD + which are to 2 NADH .